Cronos Group Inc. (CRON)'s Financial Results Comparing With Moleculin Biotech Inc. (NASDAQ:MBRX) | New Business Observer

 Institutional & Insider Ownership

-The shares of both Cronos Group Inc. and Moleculin Biotech Inc. are owned by institutional investors at 9.35% and 17.9% respectively.
-Cronos Group Inc.’s share owned by insiders are 48.28%.
-On the other hand, insiders owned about 23.73% of Moleculin Biotech Inc.’s shares.
+Roughly 9.35% of Cronos Group Inc. shares are held by institutional investors while 17.9% of Moleculin Biotech Inc. are owned by institutional investors.
+Insiders held 48.28% of Cronos Group Inc. shares.
+Comparatively, insiders own roughly 23.73% of Moleculin Biotech Inc.’s shares.

 Performance